lacottepaul/weather-nowcasting/README.md

    ```

 ## Research Notes
-The file `research.txt` summarizes the development process: from early baseline attempts to deep learning explorations, model tuning, and final implementation choices.
+The file `research.txt` summarizes the development process: from early baseline attempts to deep learning explorations and final implementation choices.

 It explains why some decisions were made and what didn't work — particularly useful if you want to extend or adapt the project.